 Pam Dixon, Executive Director

 Dixon was formerly a research fellow with the Privacy Foundation at Denver University’s Sturm School of Law.
 There, she researched and wrote about technology-related privacy issues.
-Dixon has written extensively about technology both as a book author and as a former columnist for the San Diego Union Tribune.
+Dixon has written extensively about technology both as a book author and as a columnist.
 Ms. Dixon has written nine books for major publishers, including two critically acclaimed books about technology and consumers.
 Her books include titles for Random House / Times Books, ABC/CLIO, and Wiley, among other major publishers.
 Dixon’s most recent book is forthcoming from ABC/CLIO in fall/winter 2015 on the topic of surveillance.
 Dixon co-authored Online Privacy , a reference book, with longtime writing collaborator Robert Gellman.
 Dixon’s first book was a finalist for the Computer Press Awards.
 Her book on distance education is a classic and is used in college classrooms today.
 Dixon has testified before Congress and Federal agencies, and is frequently quoted in the media regarding privacy and security issues.
 A selection of her press clippings are located here.

 Marianne Fitzpatrick, MBA, Senior Project Manager